After Suspicious Packages, Trump Urges Civility While Blaming 'Fake News' Media

 Suspected pipe bombs have been sent to all three of them, and at least five others, all of whom have criticized Trump and been criticized by him.
 None of the devices have exploded.

-At a campaign rally Wednesday night, Trump started by delivering a statement about the ongoing investigation, "any acts or threats of political violence are an attack on our democracy itself," Trump said, calling for people on "all sides" to come together in peace and harmony.'
+At a campaign rally Wednesday night, Trump started by delivering a statement about the ongoing investigation, "any acts or threats of political violence are an attack on our democracy itself," Trump said, calling for people on "all sides" to come together in "peace and harmony."

 The references to Clinton, Waters, Biden and others were gone from Trump's speech.